Beauvale Cheese Walnut Scones

 Feeding a crowd

 This one joint would easily feed 15-20 people, depending on how you were serving it.
 Also the pork I used for this joint was organic.
 I can honestly say that the flavour is far superior to the pale, mass produced alternative.
-Economically, this meal made four dinners for a family of 5.
-With 3 growing teenagers, that counts as 5 adults in my book.
+Economically, this meal made four dinners for a family of five.
+And so, with three growing teenagers in our home, that counts as five adults in my book.

 Because this Slow Roasted Cider Pork goes such a long way, that certainly helps with the economics of buying such a large joint.
 As I’ve said before we are not a big meat eating family, so the meat we do eat goes further.
 Take a look at Graig Farm’s website, there is 10% off for new customers and they always have special offers on.
 They are a family run farm who genuinely care for the animals that they rear.

-Also, I have been buying meat from them for the last few years and I have never had a bad meal, cooked with their meat.
+Since I have been buying meat from them for the last few years, I can honestly say I’ve never had a bad meal, cooking with their meat.

 This is not a sponsored post.
-I paid fair and square for the Pork Shoulder, I just really like their farming ethos, they are very nice people and their meat is outstanding!
+I paid fair and square for the Pork Shoulder, I honestly really like their farming ethos, they are very nice people and their meat is outstanding!

 Recipe: Slow Roasted Pork Shoulder